 For information on accessing and configuring features in Google Fiber Wi-Fi enabled device(s), please visit the Help Center.

-Google Fiber’s Internet and TV service offerings share capacity on the fiber-optic connections to subscribers’ homes.
+Google Fiber’s Internet and TV service offerings share capacity on the connections to subscribers’ premises.
 To provide customers with a consistently high-quality video service, the capacity available for the Google Fiber Internet service may be reduced if subscribers are utilizing Google Fiber TV services and, in particular, if subscribers are watching or recording multiple Google Fiber TV streams simultaneously.

 Google Fiber’s contact page provides ways for subscribers to reach us by phone, email or chat.